Long Island's Best Guidelines & Important Dates 2023

 GUIDELINES

-We are happy to announce that teachers DO NOT NEED TO DELIVER ALL ARTWORK entries in person this year!
-Jurying will be done from digital images.
+Teachers DO NOT NEED TO DELIVER ALL ARTWORK entries in person this year.
+Jurying will be done from digital images and videos.

 • Student contact information